 I bet most of you will say the name Galle in Sri Lanka.
-That’s how popular this coastal town in the southern province is.
+That’s how famous this coastal town in the southern province is.

 All islands have beautiful beaches.
 Sri Lanka does too.
 Lots and lots of attractive beaches.
 But, Galle in Srilanka stands out from all of them.

-The rich history and heritage in the City of Galle, attracts many tourists who come down to this island in the Indian Ocean.
+The rich history and heritage in the City of Galle attract many tourists who come down to this island in the Indian Ocean.